tinacms/tinacms-site/content/docs/gatsby/json.md

 ### Local Json Forms

-There are two approaches to registering local Json forms with Tina.
+There are two approaches to registering local JSON forms with Tina.
 The approach you choose depends on whether the React template is a class or function.

 1. [`useLocalJsonForm`](#useLocalJsonForm): A [Hook](https://reactjs.org/docs/hooks-intro.html) used when the template is a function.
 2. [`JsonForm`](#JsonForm): A [Render Props](https://reactjs.org/docs/render-props.html#use-render-props-for-cross-cutting-concerns) component to use when the template is a class component.